Setting Up SAML

 Use the AppStream 2.0 management console to create an AppStream 2.0 stack.
 You need the stack name to create the IAM policy and to configure your IdP integration with AppStream 2.0, as described later in this topic.

 You can create an AppStream 2.0 stack by using the AppStream 2.0 management console, AWS CLI, or AppStream 2.0 API.
-For more information, see Create an AppStream 2.0 Fleet and Stack.
+For more information, see Create an Amazon AppStream 2.0 Fleet and Stack.

 Step 1: Create a SAML Identity Provider in AWS IAM